Feng-Jay/JavaRefactor/README.md

 # JavaRefactor [![Build, Test and Depoly](https://github.com/Feng-Jay/JavaRefactor/actions/workflows/maven.yml/badge.svg)](https://github.com/Feng-Jay/JavaRefactor/actions/workflows/maven.yml)

+JavaRefactor is used in our paper [Evaluating the Generalizability of LLMs in Automated Program Repair-ICSE2025-NIER](https://conf.researchr.org/track/icse-2025/icse-2025-nier)!
+If you think this repo is helpful, pls cite us😜!

 JavaRefactor is a tool that can refactor java code while keeping original semantic.

 ## Supported Refactor Methods